freeCodeCamp/web3-curriculum/README.md

 ## **<u>[Build a Web3 Client-side Package for Your dApp](./build-a-web3-client-side-package-for-your-dapp/)</u>**

-### User Stories

 [build-a-web3-client-side-package-for-your-dapp.md](./.freeCodeCamp/tooling/locales/english/build-a-web3-client-side-package-for-your-dapp.md)

 ## <u>[Learn Websockets by Building a Blockchain Explorer](./learn-websockets-by-building-a-blockchain-explorer/)</u>

 ## <u>[Learn Decentralised Networking by Building a <something>]()</u>

-- 3 Servers serving messages
-- We simulate one server going offline
-- - Messages are still there

 ## **<u>[Build a P2P Network in Nodejs](./build-a-p2p-network-in-nodejs/)</u>**

-### User Stories

-1. _will do this last_

 ## <u>[Learn Basic Rust by Building a CLI Wallet](./learn-basic-rust-by-building-a-cli-wallet/)</u>